 F. Board Interaction with Institutional Investors, the Press and other Constituencies

 The Board believes that management generally speaks for the Company.
 Directors may, from time to time, be contacted by institutional investors, other shareholders, sellers of businesses or merger partners, governmental or community officials, analysts or the press to comment on or discuss the business of the Company.
-Directors are expected to refrain from communicating with any of the foregoing without prior consultation with the Chief Executive Officer or the Chief Financial Officer.
+Directors are expected to refrain from communicating with any of the foregoing without prior consultation with the Chairman (if such person is a member of management), Chief Executive Officer or the Chief Financial Officer.
 Any proposed contact by a Director in response to any inquiry by any governmental official shall also be notified in advance to Company counsel.